genkgo/mail/README.md

 [![Build Status](https://travis-ci.org/genkgo/mail.svg)](https://travis-ci.org/genkgo/mail)

-While analyzing what mail library to use when refactoring a code base, we discovered that there are many legacy libraries where some do not use namespaces and every library is merely a collection of scalar property bags.
-Recent vulnerabilities found in these libraries is a consequence of that.
-This is not a critique to these libraries because we all used them, and used them with joy.
-However, we think there is a need for new libraries to use modern principles.
+While analyzing what mail library to use when refactoring a code base, we discovered that the available ones are mostly legacy libraries.
+Some do not use namespaces and every library we encountered were merely a collection of scalar property bags than objects using encapsulation.
+It is our believe that recent vulnerabilities found in these libraries are a consequence of that.
+This is not a critique to these libraries.
+We all used them, and used them with joy.
+However, we think there is a need for new libraries that use modern principles.

 Use this if you want to send e-mails over different transports and protocols using immutable messages and streams.